Who Moved My Cheese?

-“You, do your bit homework about this stalemate.”
-Pointing at the first character.
+“You, do your bit of homework about this stalemate.”
+I pressed, pointing at the first character.

-“And you, stop bugging other people and bring to the table a conclusive research.
-Then hold a meeting next Saturday at a time like this and reach an agreement.
-I don’t ever want to hear this argument again in this house!”
-I boomed at the other.
+“And you,” Booming at the other.
+“Stop bugging other people and bring to the table conclusive research.
+Then hold a meeting next Saturday at a time like this and reach a consensus.
+I don’t ever want to hear this argument again in this house.”

-And just when they thought I would say I would mediate on the judgement day, I added a heap of pepper to the injury.
+And just when they thought I would say I would mediate on the judgement day, I added a mound of pepper to the injury.

-And with that I rose and left the meeting.
+And with that, I rose and exited the meeting.